Dimethoate - frequently asked questions

 - NSW – Department of Primary Industries (external site)

-- NT – Department of Resources – Primary Industry (external site)
+- NT – Department of Primary Industry and Fisheries (external site)

 - QLD – Biosecurity Queensland (external site)